 The same lighting setup approach for products is seen in the Indoor Lighting Set up graphic.
 We went into major detail about how I photograph products linked here.

 Here is a backdrop option I use regularly.
 I also linked these backdrop options that would be great too.When it comes to shooting products I also absolutely love Replica Surfaces.
 They are great quality and make capturing the image easier.
 This backdrop is larger for bigger products.
 I always recommend the white.

 I use reflectors to reflect the sun back on the subject and soften the light and pours fills the natural shadows / or as seen you can use the white to help with sun blotching and soften the harshness of the sun.
 I position the subject with their back towards the sun and place the reflector facing the subject bouncing light back at them to fill shadows.
 I also find shade and put the subject at the edge of the direct light and find the light to bounce the light off of the reflector.

 LINKS TO REFLECTORS

 When photographing influencers and or moving to new spots I don’t find it efficient for time moving my constant lights for each capture.
 Lights are used if it’s dark outside with no natural light sources are available.
-If it is a large collaboration that needs a higher end look and time is accounted for then contact lights and off camera flash lights are brought in.
+If it is a large collaboration that needs a higher-end look and time is accounted for then contact lights and off camera flash lights are brought in.
 Daily lifestyle shoots we opt for quicker options like the On Camera flash with flash bender.
-I turn the flash bender up into the air or backwards to get a softer flash on the subject by just bouncing light into the room creating a more life styled natural light on the subject .
+I turn the flash bender up into the air or backward to get a softer flash on the subject by just bouncing light into the room creating a more life-styled natural light on the subject.